maxwissink/OmniPanel/README.md

     ```bash
     echo "uinput" | sudo tee /etc/modules-load.d/uinput.conf
     ```
-5.  **Done.** For more details, see the [Arch Wiki uinput guide](https://wiki.archlinux.org/title/Uinput).
+5.  **Done.**

 ---

 ## 🎨 Creating a Theme
 OmniPanel themes use standard web technologies.
-To keep the app secure and lightweight, **JavaScript is not allowed** inside theme folders—all logic is handled by the OmniPanel core.
+To keep the app secure and lightweight, **JavaScript is not allowed and will be blocked** inside theme folders—all logic is handled by the OmniPanel core.

 1. Navigate to `omnipanel/user/[your-theme-name]/html`.
 2. Add an `index.html` and your CSS files.
 3. Refer to the **Default Theme** provided in the repository as a template.

+Also please be carefull when downloading someone elses theme, I cannot guarantee that I filtered out all possibly mallicious tags

 ---